geoopt/geoopt/README.rst

 PyTorch Support
 ~~~~~~~~~~~~~~~
-Geoopt supports 2 latest stable versions of pytorch upstream or the latest major release.
+Geoopt officially supports 2 latest stable versions of pytorch upstream or the latest major release.
 We also test against the nightly build, but do not be 100% sure about compatibility.
+As for older pytorch versions, you may use it on your own risk.

 What is done so far
 -------------------